 Acura has struggled to find its identity in recent years, and nowhere has that been more apparent than at the top of the lineup.
 The 2014 Acura RLX is the brand's new flagship and the successor to the discontinued RL, a midsize luxury sedan that found few customers in spite of its solid credentials.
 Although not radically different in design or personality, the RLX is a more spacious car and it's packed with all the latest technology.
-Plus, there's an AWD hybrid version coming in late 2013 that promises 370 horsepower and 30 mpg combined, with the added bonuses of all-wheel drive and sharper handling.
+Plus, the new Sport Hybrid version promises 370 horsepower and 30 mpg combined, with the added bonuses of all-wheel drive and sharper handling.

-For now, the RLX is available only with front-wheel drive and a 3.5-liter V6 engine rated at 310 hp.
+The RLX comes standard with front-wheel drive and a 3.5-liter V6 engine rated at 310 hp.
 Although you'll likely be content with the car's acceleration in traffic, you might be put off by the big Acura's often busy ride: An Edmunds pre-production test vehicle with the available 19-inch wheels and tires had difficulty filtering out bumps and ruts, both large and small.
-On the upside, the RLX has precise steering and feels sure-footed around turns thanks in part to its rear-wheel-steer system (P-AWS).
+On the upside, the RLX feels sure-footed around turns thanks in part to its rear-wheel-steer system (P-AWS).
 The RLX Sport Hybrid is even sportier, as its AWD system can redirect power to individual wheels to enhance the car's stability and quickness.
 With either RLX, however, numb-feeling steering takes away some of the sporting cred.

 By far, the best reason to consider the 2014 Acura RLX is its tech-laden interior.
 New driver aids include all-speed adaptive cruise control that provides set-it-and-forget-it capability in heavy traffic, along with a collision mitigation system, a blind spot warning system and a lane departure system that's able to both warn you and nudge you back into your lane via steering input.